-Section 8: Each and every section and subsection of the City of Miramar Land Development Code not revised herein shall remain in full force and effect as previously adopted.
+Section 8: Each and every section and subsection of the City of Miramar Land adopted.

-Section 9: Severability.
-The various parts, sections and clauses of this Ordinance are hereby declared to be severable.
-If any part, sentence, paragraph, Section or clause is adjudged unconstitutional or invalid by a court of competent jurisdiction, the remainder of the Ordinance shall not be affected thereby.
-In the event of a subsequent change in applicable law, so the provision which had been held invalid is no longer invalid, the provision shall thereupon return to full force and effect without further action by the City and shall thereafter be binding under this Ordinance.
+Development Code not revised herein shall remain in full force and effect as previously or clause is adjudged unconstitutional or invalid by a court of competent jurisdiction, the remainder of the Ordinance shall not be affected thereby.
+In the event of a subsequent change in applicable law, so the provision which had been held invalid is no longer invalid, the provision shall thereupon return to full force and effect without further action by the